-In the example in figure 7, response 1 contains two statements while response 2 contains only one.
-The qualifying statement in the first response lowers its intensity, so that over all the second response is given a higher intensity rating.
+In the example in Figure 2.7, response 1 contains two statements while response 2 contains only one.
+The qualifying statement in the first response lowers its intensity so that, overall, the second response is given a higher intensity rating.